Shinjuku Gyo-en

 Shinjuku Gyo-en (新宿御苑, literally 'Shinjuku Imperial Garden') or Shinjuku Gyoen National Garden is a large public garden in Shinjuku and Shibuya, Tokyo, Japan.
-It was originally a residence of the Naitō family in the Edo period.
-It later became a garden under the management of Japan Imperial Household Agency.
-It is now a national garden under the jurisdiction of the Ministry of the Environment.
+Originally a residence of the Naitō family in the Edo period, it later became a garden under the management of Japan Imperial Household Agency and is now a national garden under the jurisdiction of the Ministry of the Environment.

 History

 The shōgun Tokugawa Ieyasu bequeathed land in this area to a Naitō daimyō (feudal lord) in 1590 for his residence in Edo.
 The Naitō family completed a garden here in 1772.
 In 1872, following the Meiji Restoration, the house and its grounds were converted into an experimental agricultural centre, the Naito Shinjuku Experimental Station.
 It became the Shinjuku Imperial Botanical Garden in 1879.
 In 1901, head of the garden Hayato Fukuba asked landscape architect Henry Martinet of the École nationale supérieure d'horticulture in Versailles to remodel the botanical garden into a landscape garden, and Shinjuku Imperial Garden (Shinjuku Gyoen), with its present layout, was opened in May 1906 with the Emperor Meiji in attendance.

 Most of the garden was burnt and greatly damaged by air raids in 1945, in the later stages of World War II, except for the Taiwan Pavilion.
 After the war, jurisdiction over the garden, plus the Tokyo Imperial Palace Outer Garden and the Kyoto Imperial Garden, was transferred to the Ministry of Health and Welfare (now the Ministry of Health, Labour and Welfare), and the garden was rebuilt.
 It reopened to the public on 21 May 1949 as Shinjuku Gyoen National Garden.
 Jurisdiction was transferred to the Environment Agency when it formed in 1971, then to the Ministry of the Environment when it succeeded the agency in 2001, where it remains.

 The 1989 state funeral rites of emperor Hirohito were held in the garden, before he was taken for burial at the Musashi Imperial Graveyard.